AFRICAN ELECTIONS DATABASE

 1991-1995 Transitional Government/Multiparty Transition

-2007 Freedom House Rating: Political Rights - 5, Civil Liberties - 5, Status: Partly Free
+2012 Freedom House Rating: Political Rights - 6, Civil Liberties - 6, Status: Not Free

 Next Scheduled Presidential Election: 2013

-Political Parties: AAPO - All Amhara People’s Organization, AEUP - All Ethiopia Unity Party, ANDM - Amhara National Democratic Movement, ANDO - Argoba National Democratic Organization, ANDP - Afar National Democratic Party, BGPDUF - Benishangul-Gumuz People's Democratic Unity Front, EDL - Ethiopian Democratic League, EDUP - Ethiopian Democratic Unity Party, ESFDP - Ethiopian Social Democratic Federal Party, GPDM - Gambela People's Democratic Movement, HNL - Harari National League, OFDM - Oromo Federalist Democratic Movement, ONC - Oromo National Congress, OPDO - Oromo People’s Democratic Organization, RE: MDSJ - Rainbow Ethiopia: Movement for Democracy and Social Justice, SEPDC - Southern Ethiopia People’s Democratic Coalition, SEPDM - South Ethiopia People’s Democratic Movement, SMPDUO - Sheko and Mezenger People’s Democratic Unity Organization, SPDP - Somali People’s Democratic Party, TPLF - Tigray People’s Liberation Front, UEDP-Medhin - United Ethiopia Democratic Party-Medhin, WPE - Worker’s Party of Ethiopia (communist).
+Political Parties: AAPO - All Amhara People's Organization, AEUP - All Ethiopia Unity Party, ANDENET - Unity for Democracy and Justice, ANDM - Amhara National Democratic Movement, ANDO - Argoba National Democratic Organization, ANDP - Afar National Democratic Party, APDO - Argoba People's Democratic Organization, ARENA - Union of Tigrayans for Democracy and Sovereignty, BGPDP - Benishangul-Gumuz People's Democratic Party, BGPDUF - Benishangul-Gumuz People's Democratic Unity Front, EDL - Ethiopian Democratic League, EDUM - Ethiopian Democratic Unity Movement, EDUP - Ethiopian Democratic Unity Party, ESFDP - Ethiopian Social Democratic Federal Party, GPDM - Gambela People's Democratic Movement, HNL - Harari National League, OFDM - Oromo Federalist Democratic Movement, ONC - Oromo National Congress, OPC - Oromo People's Congress, OPDO - Oromo People's Democratic Organization, RE: MDSJ - Rainbow Ethiopia: Movement for Democracy and Social Justice, SDAF - Somali Democratic Alliance Forces, SEPDC - Southern Ethiopia People's Democratic Coalition, SEPDM - South Ethiopia People's Democratic Movement, SMPDUO - Sheko and Mezenger People's Democratic Unity Organization, SEPDU - Southern Ethiopia People's Democratic Union, SPDP - Somali People's Democratic Party, TPLF - Tigray People's Liberation Front, UEDP-Medhin - United Ethiopia Democratic Party-Medhin, WPE - Worker's Party of Ethiopia (communist).

-Coalitions: Coalition for Unity and Democracy [Contested the 2005 House of People’s Representatives Election] Member parties include the All Ethiopia Unity Party (AEUP), Ethiopian Democratic League (EDL), Rainbow Ethiopia: Movement for Democracy and Social Justice (RE: MDSJ), and the United Ethiopia Democratic Party-Medhin (UEDP-Medhin); Ethiopian People’s Revolutionary Democratic Front (EPRDF) [Contested the 1994 Constituent Assembly Election and House of People’s Representatives Elections held in 1995, 2000, and 2005] Member parties include the Tigray People’s Liberation Front (TPLF), Amhara National Democratic Movement (ANDM), South Ethiopia People’s Democratic Movement (SEPDM), and the Oromo People’s Democratic Organization (OPDO); United Ethiopian Democratic Forces (UEDF) [Contested the 2005 House of People’s Representatives Election] Member parties include the All Amhara People’s Organization (AAPO), Ethiopian Democratic Unity Party (EDUP), Ethiopian Social Democratic Federal Party (ESDFP), Oromo National Congress (ONC), and the Southern Ethiopia People’s Democratic Coalition (SEPDC).
+Coalitions: Coalition for Unity and Democracy [Contested the 2005 House of People's Representatives Election] Member parties include the All Ethiopia Unity Party (AEUP), Ethiopian Democratic League (EDL), Rainbow Ethiopia: Movement for Democracy and Social Justice (RE: MDSJ), and the United Ethiopia Democratic Party-Medhin (UEDP-Medhin); Ethiopian Federal Democratic Union Forum (MEDREK) [Contested the 2010 House of People's Representatives Election] Member parties include the Ethiopian Democratic Unity Movement (EDUM), Oromo Federalist Democratic Movement (OFDM), Oromo People's Congress (OPC), Southern Ethiopia People's Democratic Union (SEPDU), Somali Democratic Alliance Forces (SDAF), United Ethiopian Democratic Forces (UEDF), Unity for Democracy and Justice (ANDENET), and the Union of Tigrayans for Democracy and Sovereignty (ARENA); Ethiopian People's Revolutionary Democratic Front (EPRDF) [Contested the 1994 Constituent Assembly Election and House of People's Representatives Elections held in 1995, 2000, 2005, and 2010] Member parties include the Tigray People's Liberation Front (TPLF), Amhara National Democratic Movement (ANDM), South Ethiopia People's Democratic Movement (SEPDM), and the Oromo People's Democratic Organization (OPDO); United Ethiopian Democratic Forces (UEDF) [Contested the 2005 House of People's Representatives Election] Member parties include the All Amhara People's Organization (AAPO), Ethiopian Democratic Unity Party (EDUP), Ethiopian Social Democratic Federal Party (ESDFP), Oromo National Congress (ONC), and the Southern Ethiopia People's Democratic Coalition (SEPDC).

 Election Results